amazmadhan/end-to-end-app/README.md

 For "get all" APIs,
   1, returning an empty list is the most REST-compliant and user-friendly approach.
 It avoids unnecessary exceptions or error states and simplifies client-side handling.
-  2, returning error message "No employees found" in the body with "404 NOT_FOUND"
+  2, returning error message "No employees found" in the body with "404 NOT_FOUND" Added dev-tools depedency for live reload functionality.
+It restarts automatically after making changes to our application.